nllz/IRTF-HRPC/draft-research.md

 Data Sources
 ------------

-In order to map the potential relation between human rights and protocols, so far, the HRPC research group gathered data from three specific sources:
+In order to map the potential relation between human rights and protocols, the HRPC research group gathered data from three specific sources:

 ### Discourse analysis of RFCs
 To start addressing the issue, a mapping exercise analyzing Internet architecture and protocols features, vis-a-vis their possible impact on human rights was undertaken.
 Therefore, research on the language used in current and historic RFCs and mailing list discussions was undertaken to expose core architectural principles, language and deliberations on human rights of those affected by the network.